American Indian Education

 For more information contact: Carline Sargent at 763-213-1575 or email email@example.com

 The St. Francis Area Schools American Indian Education Program is selling T-shirts and hooded sweatshirts.
 Proceeds go toward the program.
 Prices vary depending on clothing item and size.
 See order form for more information.

 Data/Trends Emerge in Diversity Study

-Independent School District 15 (ISD 15) staff completed a project in which data on multicultural diversity within the school district and surrounding districts was gathered.
-Carline Sargent, Multicultural/Diversity liaison, and Sara Tramm, data coach, completed an in-depth analysis to establish baseline data, identify trends and work toward meeting the needs of all students in ISD 15.
+St. Francis Area Schools staff completed a project in which data on multicultural diversity within the school district and surrounding districts was gathered.
+Carline Sargent, Multicultural/Diversity liaison, and Sara Tramm, data coach, completed an in-depth analysis to establish baseline data, identify trends and work toward meeting the needs of all students in the district.
 A few highlights of the findings include:

 There are 19 unique languages identified as primary home language, including Hmong, Spanish, Ukrainian and Russian

 59 percent of multicultural students at St. Francis High School speak a language other than English in their homes